-Spalink Memorial Missions Scholarship The Spalink family has established a scholarship fund in memory of John Spalink, Jr., which provides one scholarship of \$1,300 each year.
+Spalink Memorial Missions Scholarship The Spalink family has established a scholarship fund in memory of John Spalink, Jr., which provides one scholarship of \$1,100 each year.
 Its purpose is to encourage superior students to enter missions.
 The scholarship is awarded to an upper-class student who shows a definite interest in a missionary vocation.
 The award is given primarily for academic achievement, although other factors such as financial need will be taken into account.
 Generally, members of the Christian Reformed Church who aspire to a career with that church's missions will be shown preference.
-To apply for this scholarship, use the Upperclass Named Scholarship Application available from the Office of Scholarships and Financial Aid in January.
+To apply for this scholarship, use the Upper-class Named Scholarship Application available from the Office of Scholarships and Financial Aid in January.

 Steelcase Foundation Scholarship The Steelcase Foundation of Grand Rapids, Michigan offers scholarships totaling \$11,000 annually to applicants who are children of Steelcase employees.
 Typically scholarships of \$800 to \$1,000 each are awarded to first-year and upper-class students.
-The recipients are selected by the Committee on Scholarships and Financial Aid of the college.
+The recipients are selected by the Committee on Scholarships and Financial Aid of the College.
 Applicants are judged on the basis of scholastic ability, character, and need.
-Prospective students who want to be considered for this scholarship must send a letter of application to the Office of Scholarships and Financial Aid at Calvin by February 1.
+Prospective and transfer students who want to be considered for this scholarship must send a letter of application to the Office of Scholarships and Financial Aid at Calvin by February 1.
 Returning students should complete the Upper-class Named Scholarship Application available from the Office of Scholarships and Financial Aid in January.

 Wilma Steketee-Bean Scholarship Mrs. Wilma Steketee-Bean remembered Calvin among the charitable beneficiaries of her estate and created this scholarship.
 Mrs. Steketee-Bean expressed her desire but lack of opportunity to attend college when she was young.
 Her purpose for this scholarship is to help financially needy young men and women to have the opportunity she lacked to benefit from a college education.
-Three scholarships of \$2,200 each were awarded in 2002-03.
-Candidates for renewal must have a cumulative grade point average of 2.5 or higher.
+Four scholarships of \$1,850 each were awarded in 2003-04.
+Candidates for renewal must have a cumulative grade point average of 2.50 or higher.
 No separate application is required.

 Edward C. and Hazel L. Stephenson Foundation Scholarship Each year Calvin receives a gift from this foundation to be used for scholarships.
-For 2002-03, twelve scholarships were awarded in amount of \$2,000 each.
+Typically, at least twelve scholarships of \$2,000 each are awarded.
 No separate application is required.